¨Every single time you make a merger, someone is losing his identity. And saying something different is just rubbish.¨

 - Two Canadian carriers; AirTransat and West Jet.

 Airline mergers differ from other travel mergers.
 In other travel businesses, the acquired brands usually retain the same names as before the merger.
 They also provide similar services as before the merger.
-However, when airlines merge, the weaker name is retired, and the larger company contracts flights, routes, and hubs.
+However, when airlines merge, the weaker name is retired, and the more significant company contracts flights, routes, and hubs.

 How Does Airline Consolidation Effect Consumers?

-Consolidation is particularly bad for customers in discontinued hubs, like Saint Louis.
+Consolidation is particularly bad for customers in discontinued hubs like Saint Louis.
 For example, after its merger with TWA, American Airlines severely reduced service in Saint Louis and moved many flights into its Dallas hub.

 Does This Mean Consolidation is Over?

 At first glance, it seems that airline consolidation should subside in the future because: